burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 "Repression of Democratic Enclaves, Ethnic Authoritarianism, and Public Opinion".

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".

+Stacey Greene and Burcu Kolcak.
+"Influence of Identity on Conceptualization of States' Rights Disputes".